 As economic, environmental and industry trends drive the built environment, we’re shifting towards a new era of plumbing, but old habits die hard.
-Nigel Sanger, Divisional Technical Director, from RWC discusses what the plumbing and heating industry can learn from the electrical industry.
+Nigel Sanger, Divisional Technical Director, from RWC discusses what plumbers can learn from electricians.

 When an industry like plumbing and heating has been following the same processes and practices for decades, installers may be unaware of new technology, trends and methods available.
 This may be because the plumbing industry works on an apprentice-based system where experienced plumbers who sometimes aren’t exposed to the latest industry innovations are teaching the next generation techniques that work for them, passing down traditional ways of working.

 One trade plumbing and heating workers can learn from is the electrical trade, which has been fast to adopt modern processes and practices.

 Listen to demand